 Reactive organizations typically do not act unless there is a trigger.
-The trigger could be services going down which is nothing but an incident, customer complaining about IT services, and when customer comes in with new business requirements.
+The trigger could be services going down which is nothing but an incident, a customer complaining about IT services, and when the customer comes in with new business requirements.

-On the other hand, proactive organizations are always on a lookout to improve their services, organizational skills and other customer service components.
+On the other hand, proactive organizations are always on a lookout to improve their services, organizational skills, and other customer service components.
 They do not wait for the customer or the monitoring tool to tell them what needs to be done, but instead, they find ways to identify new requirements through trending or finding out bugs in the system before it causes incidents.

-As I mentioned earlier, proactive approach is considered positive and I agree.
+As I mentioned earlier, the proactive approach is considered positive and I agree.
 It is indeed positive but extreme positivity is expensive.
 You might introduce a change into the system that is not needed.
 On the other hand, being reactive is like being laid back.
 You don’t do something until somebody tells you to.

 Being reactive does not make the customer happy, and by being reactive, there is every chance that the customer SLAs are not met – like meeting the target up time in a month.
-But, in a reactive organization, employees know how to take pressure and how to handle difficult situation during firefighting.
+But, in a reactive organization, employees know how to take the pressure and how to handle the difficult situation during firefighting.